Cheyenne, Wyoming, is a city bustling with modern city life.

 The Governor's Mansion displays the glorious history of Wyoming engagingly.

-Hence, this place is perfect for spending a relaxed day without breaking the bank.
+This place is indeed perfect for spending a relaxed day without breaking the bank!

 More history delight awaits you when you visit the Nelson Museum of the West.

 The items here relate to the colonial era.

 With more than 4,000 books, the in-house library can provide bookworms with toothsome nuggets to nibble.

 Additionally, the sombreros will delight you with their rich colors.

 Catch some exquisite Native American artwork crafted by the local Pueblo and Plains tribes.

 Alternately, they have an impressive haul of items depicting Wyoming’s history.